IHE/IT-Infrastructure/MHD-HIE/README.md

     * mandatory use of ATNA fhir flavors -- consistency with XDS
     * Recommendation for use of IUA?
 Or should this be mandated with operational allowance for other client side security to be used?
 * Privacy - ???
 We don't have any privacy demanded in XDS, and we don't yet have Consent covered in IHE profiles.
+	* do we just impose this at the business rule level?
+	* do we kickoff a project to create FHIR Consent function?
 * Is there reason to add FHIR Provenance?
 It seems redundant given that DocumentReference and DocumentManifest cover this function already.
 * Is the function of QEDm server a useful option?
 Not mandated, but declared option?
     * some have discussed an actor that pulls FHIR Resources (element level) and produces a FHIR Document that gets registered.
 This seems interesting, but not clearly needs driven